Breathwork

 Exhaled air is approximately 79% nitrogen, 15% oxygen, 5% carbon dioxide, and small amounts of other gasses like hydrogen.

-Hydrogen in exhaled air comes from the metabolic activity of microorganisms the gut.
-Carbon dioxide comes from the breakdown of certain proteins in the body.
+Hydrogen in exhaled air comes from the metabolic activity of microorganisms in the gut, and carbon dioxide comes from the breakdown of certain proteins in the body.

-When we take a breath in the correct way, our diaphragm will move downward and push on our internal organs as it pulls oxygen into our lungs.
-This will move the kidneys 2-3 centimeters, helping to keep them healthy.
+When we take in a breath correctly, our diaphragm moves downward and pushes on our internal organs as it pulls oxygen into our lungs.
+This moves the kidneys and other internal organs around a few centimeters, helping to keep them healthy.

-We have 100 times more carbon dioxide than oxygen.
-Breathing helps balance them.
-Breathing slowly will increase carbon dioxide levels, which attracts oxygen and allows for more efficient transportation of oxygen throughout the body.
+We have 100 times more carbon dioxide than oxygen in our system.
+Healthy breathing is maintaining a healthy balance between oxygen and carbon dioxide.
+Breathing slowly will increase carbon dioxide levels, which attract oxygen and allow for more efficient transportation of oxygen throughout the body.
 Carbon dioxide also relaxes blood vessels so they can carry more oxygen.
-Heavy breaths will lower carbon dioxide too fast, so slow and steady breathing with long exhales is better.
+Heavy breathing will lower carbon dioxide too fast, so slow and steady breathing with long exhales is better for maintaining proper balance.

 Your breath and heart work together to keep the blood oxygenated and help blood move more efficiently through the body.
 Healthy breathing will lower blood pressure and reduce the workload on your heart.
 The chest cavity works like a respiratory pump to help the heart.
 As the diaphragm descends during an inhale, pressure in the (upper) chest cavity is reduced, and pressure in the (lower) abdomen increases.
 This helps move blood up from the abdomen into the upper chest cavity.
-The movement of the diaphragm also changes the physical size of the heart, influencing the speed at which blood passes through the chambers of the heart which also changes heart rate.
+The diaphragm's movement also changes the heart's physical size, influencing the speed at which blood passes through the heart's chambers, which also changes the heart rate.

-In the process of breathing when we inhale and exhale correctly it feels like (a 360-degree expansion of the torso).
+In the process of breathing, when we inhale and exhale correctly, it should feel like (a 360-degree expansion of the torso).

-Correct breathing will remove most of the air from the lungs.
+Correct breathing removes most of the air from the lungs, while breathing incorrectly only removes a portion of the air in your lungs before taking in another breath, so you have a mixture of old and fresh air.
 Your breath and heart work together to keep the blood oxygenated and help blood move more efficiently through the body.
 Healthy breathing lowers blood pressure and reduces the workload on your heart.

 Common Forms of Breathing